owncloud-archive/documentation/user_manual/files/deletedfiles.rst

    User2 (recipient)
 4. But User3 will not have a copy of "sub" in her trash bin

-When User1 deletes "sub" then it is moved to User1's trashbin, and it is not deleted from User2 and User3.
+When User1 deletes "sub" then it is moved to User1's trash bin.
+It is deleted from User2 and User3, but not placed in their trash bins.

 When you share files, other users may copy, rename, move, and share them with other people, just as they can for any computer files; ownCloud does not have magic powers to prevent this.

 How the Deleted Files app Manages Storage Space
 -----------------------------------------------

 To ensure that users doesn't run over their storage quotas, the Deleted Files app allocates a maximum of 50% of their currently available free space to deleted files.
-If your deleted files exceed this limit, ownCloud deletes the oldest versions until it meets the memory usage limit again.
+If your deleted files exceed this limit, ownCloud deletes the oldest files (files with the oldest timestamps from when they were deleted) until it meets the memory usage limit again.

 ownCloud checks the age of deleted files every time new files are added to the deleted files.
 By default, deleted files stay in the trash bin for 180 days.
 The